CyberShadow/Digger/README.md

     $ rdmd --build-only digger
     $ rdmd --build-only digger-web

-If you get a link error, you may need to add `-debug` due to [a DMD bug](https://github.com/CyberShadow/Digger/issues/37).
+If you get a link error, you may need to add `-allinst` due to [a DMD bug](https://github.com/CyberShadow/Digger/issues/37).

 A [dub](https://code.dlang.org/) definition is also included.